curveballdaniel/sample-message-smart-contract/README.md

 This page does require MetaMask in order to properly communicate with the contract.

-As of right now, the smart contract runs solely on Ropsten.
+As of right now, the contract runs solely on Ropsten.
 It will probably be migrated to mainnet at some point.